Friday, May 8, 2020

 “There was a very concentrated effort” from city council members and staff to “obstruct” the transaction via landmarking, Kirkland claimed, citing 2,000 pages of documents obtained in an open records request.
 “People were trying to stop the sale of this property,” he said, calling it an “abuse” of the city’s power.

-Tuesday’s public hearing included a handful of neighbors who spoke in favor of landmarking.
+Tuesday’s Scheduled time allocated for the public to testify or share commentary/input on a particular ordinan... included a handful of neighbors who spoke in favor of landmarking.
 City council also received more than two dozen emails on the topic, the majority supportive of the designation.

 Two former members of Shambhala wrote in opposition.
 Landmarking the building is a “slap in the face to survivors,” Justin Rezzonico wrote, many of whom he knows personally.
 They have been “burnt out” by the process, Rezzonico wrote in a followup email to Boulder Beat.